BonnieDoug/stripe-bundle/README.md

 BonnieDougStripeBundle
 ==

-This bundle is mainly based on the great work over at Miracode/stripe-bundle.
+This bundle is mainly based on the great work over at BonnieDoug/stripe-bundle.
 The main repo didn't seem to be activly maintained so I've nicked it so I can bend it to the requirements of SolutionHost.
-If/When Miracode starts commiting pull requests to his Repo I will merge all my changes into his bundle.
+If/When BonnieDoug starts commiting pull requests to his Repo I will merge all my changes into his bundle.
 If not, they are here :)

-MiracodeStripeBundle
+BonnieDougStripeBundle
 ====================

-The MiracodeStripeBundle integrates Stripe PHP SDK to your Symfony project.
+The BonnieDougStripeBundle integrates Stripe PHP SDK to your Symfony project.
 Also you can configure bundle to save Stripe data in database.
 You are free to choose what Stripe objects will be stored.